 Emily Ianacone, Design Strategist

-As Design Strategist for the i-team, Emily leads qualitative research and human-centered design (service/UX/UI/visual).
-She joined the i-team after design fellowships with the White House Presidential Innovation Fellows and Foster America, where she worked towards improving child welfare outcomes at the systems level.
-While earning a Master of Arts in Social Design from the Maryland Institute College of Art, Emily focused her thesis work on the long-term impact of childhood trauma and chronic stress related to abuse and neglect, and the social determinants of health.
+Emily leads the i-team’s qualitative research and human-centered design.
+She joined the team after design fellowships with the White House Presidential Innovation Fellows and Foster America, where she worked towards improving child welfare outcomes.
+While earning an M.A. in Social Design from the Maryland Institute College of Art, Emily focused her thesis work on the long-term impact of childhood trauma and chronic stress related to abuse, neglect, and the social determinants of health.

-Prior to public service, Emily spent a decade as an art director and designer in brand communications after earning a Bachelor of Fine Arts in Graphic Design from the Rochester Institute of Technology.
-She later returned to RIT to teach in the School of Design.
+Prior to public service, Emily spent a decade in brand communications after earning a B.F.A. in Graphic Design from the Rochester Institute of Technology.
+She later taught in the School of Design at RIT.
 An avid music lover, she volunteered with Girls Rock!
 Rochester and served on their board of directors.
 Emily loves to uncover what drives people’s behavior, and is dedicated to seeing Baltimore residents achieve health equity through systemic reforms.